Studentenverbindung: Burschenschaft and rebellion against aristocracy

-Karlsbad Decrees
+Carlsbad Decrees

-In the same year, due to general antisemitism prevalent in any social class, massive antisemitic protests, mainly fueled by students, craftsmen, and traders (see Hep-Hep riots) swept the German-speaking states, injuring and killing many.
-As a result, by the Karlsbad Decrees, any self-regulating student body was forcibly dissolved, punishments were instituted, and government authority was significantly increased.
+In the same year, because of general antisemitism prevalent in all social classes, massive antisemitic protests—fueled mainly by students, craftsmen, and traders (see Hep-Hep riots)—swept the German-speaking states, injuring and killing many people.
+As a result of the ensuing Carlsbad Decrees, any self-regulating student body was forcibly dissolved; punishments were instituted; and government authority was significantly increased.

-This resulted in secret gatherings and smaller revolutionary acts, many of which are seen as the foundation for a German nation in today's world, such as the Hambach festival in 1832, where the German colors flew as a flag for the first time, and the Frankfurter Wachensturm in 1833, a failed attempt to take a large city's treasury to fund a revolution.
+These decrees resulted in secret gatherings and small revolutionary acts, many of which are seen as the foundation of the modern German nation.
+One example was the Hambach festival in 1832, where the German colors were displayed on a flag for the first time.
+Another example was the failed Frankfurter Wachensturm revolution in 1833, which attempted to take the treasury of the large city of Frankfurt to fund a revolution.